wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/data_integration/batch-requesting.md

 Create the artifacts:

 1. [Set up WSO2 Integration Studio](../../../../develop/installing-WSO2-Integration-Studio).
 The path to this folder is referred to as `MI_TOOLING_HOME` throughout this tutorial.
-2. Download the JDBC driver for MySQL from [here](http://dev.mysql.com/downloads/connector/j/) and copy it to your `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/lib/` directory.
+2. Download the JDBC driver for MySQL from [here](http://dev.mysql.com/downloads/connector/j/) and copy it to the `MI_TOOLING_HOME/Contents/Eclipse/runtime/microesb/lib/` (for MacOS) or
+`MI_TOOLING_HOME/runtime/microesb/lib/` (for Windows) directory.

     !!!
 Note
-        If the driver class does not exist in the relevant folders when you create the datasource, you will get an exception, such as `Cannot load JDBC driver class com.mysql.jdbc.Driver`.
+        If the driver class does not exist in the relevant folders when you create the datasource, you will get an exception such as `Cannot load JDBC driver class com.mysql.jdbc.Driver`.

 3. [Create a Data Service project](../../../../develop/creating-projects/#data-services-project)
 4. [Create the data service](../../../../develop/creating-artifacts/data-services/creating-data-services) with the configurations given above.